 As a black-owned business that focuses on health and wellness, Dherbs is always on the lookout for like-minded individuals and companies.
 We are all on this journey together, and we want to see as many people as possible thrive, succeed, and achieve optimal wellness.
 Rev up your wellness game by following the black wellness Instagram accounts below.

 Shameless plug.
 Sorry, not sorry.
 From day one, Dherbs has helped people reclaim their birthright of optimal and vibrant health.
 There’s no room for negativity at Dherbs, and we publish informational and inspirational content that helps boost physical and mental health.
-Start following us if you haven’t already done so by clicking here.
+Start following us if you haven’t already done so!

 Black Girl In Om is “…a space for black women to breathe easy.”
 The Instagram account offers meditation, yoga, and journaling workshops that emphasize holistic wellness.
 Their vision is to create “…a world where womxn of color are liberated, empowered, & seen.”
 Check them out for meditations and more!